ViniciusMaiaM/ViniciusMaiaM/README.md

 **What I'm doing?**

-- Currently studying about Web Development, focusing on typescript and some other languages👨💻
+- Currently studying about Web Development, focusing on typescript and node👨💻

 - Always researching and improving my knowledge! 🔭

 - Undergratuated in Information Systems 🎓

-- Searching for a internship!

 ___
 <p align="center">